Reloaded-Project/Reloaded.Project.Configurations/README.md

 .\FixUndeclaredAPIs.ps1 ../Your.Project/Your.Project.csproj
 ```

+If you ever run into: `Could not load file or assembly 'Microsoft.CodeAnalysis, Version=4.5.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35'.
+The system cannot find the file specified.`, remove source generator project dependency temporarily.

 ## License

 This repository is licensed under the LGPLv3 license; as per the license of the Reloaded Project (sans.
 Reloaded